-TLT’s copywriting agreement includes a no liability clause, meaning if copy is edited or changed by the client after TLT has written it and it has been signed off and approved as per brief and agreement, TLT cannot be sued for defamation or misleading advertising.
-TLT keeps records of all original documents, including client quote, copywriting agreement (signed), instructions and emails relevant to project, notes and the final version of completed work.
+TLT’s copywriting agreement includes a no liability clause, meaning if the copy is edited or changed by the Client after the Copywriter has written it and it has been signed off or completed as per the creative brief and agreement, the Copywriter cannot be sued for any issues relating to the project including, but not limited to, poor performance or results, defamation or misleading advertising.
+The Copywriter keeps records of all original documents, including quotes, agreement, instructions and emails relevant to the project and the final version of completed work.

 All original material remains the property of the little typewriter (TLT) until final payment is received.
 When full and final payment is completed, copyright of the work produced is automatically assigned to the client.
 The client can then use the work however they wish.
 In the event that a project is cancelled before completion by the client, the client waives copyright to any and all work completed.

 TLT also reserves the right to display and link to the completed project as part of an online portfolio.
 (The link will also help the client’s Google ranking.)

 All copy completed is run through Copyscape for plagiarism and to ensure your newly written copy won’t cause any trouble with the Google Gods or other site owners.

 TLT relinquishes all responsibility for legal repercussions that may be incurred on publication or distribution of material by the client.
 It is the responsibility of the client to ensure the accuracy of all content and that all information provided to, or produced by TLT is factual and correct.

 TLT cannot be liable to clients or any third party for damages, including lost profits, lost savings, complaints, claims, litigation or other incidental, consequential or special damages which arise regarding the project.

 If any provision of the copywriting agreement shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable and shall not affect the validity and enforceability of any remaining provisions.